 Papain is often used topically in cosmetics to "break down" old skin cells (protein) which is why your skin can feel so soft after using a product that contains it (it's also commonly used as a meat tenderizer).
 Although it's tough to know where the papain in many cosmetics comes from... it is, if papaya based, most likely the fruit (as opposed to the leaf, root, latex, etc).

 But here's the thing.
 Paw paw leaf extract, paw paw fruit extract, papaya extract, papain, etc... are water based components and not compatible for use in our balms (powders and extracts don't dissolve in oils).
 We could put some green papaya enzyme powder in the balms... but it won't do much for you as it would just be hanging out as an inert element.
 Tried and tested.

-What IS great for skin is papaya (paw paw) seed oil, and our balm contains lots of it!
+What IS great for skin is papaya (paw paw) seed oil, and this balm contains lots of it!

 made with premium organic, vegan, & raw ingredients.™

 Ingredients: *Carica papaya (papaya) seed oil, *Cocos nucifera (coconut) oil, ‡Euphorbia cerifera (candelilla) wax, *Theobroma cacao (cocoa) seed butter, *Ricinus communis (castor) seed oil, *Natural flavors, Tocopherol (vitamin e) *organic & cold pressed ‡wildcrafted